KTurau/DataLearn/Module01/Module01-Theory.md

 ### Advanced analytics category:
 1. Data mining;
-2. Data science.
+2. Data science (analyze data for actionable insights + create predictive models).

+It's not uncommon for data professionals to start their career in one of the data roles and transition to another role within the data ecosystem by supplementing their skills.

-## 1.5: Architecture of Data Engineering Field
+## 1.5: Enterprise Data Environment

 ![Overall-Architecture](https://user-images.githubusercontent.com/65634544/83002262-2feb5080-a050-11ea-93f1-3fe6196c973a.png)

 **Layers:**
-1. `Collecting source data Layer` - Extracting, integrating, and organizing data from disparate sources.
+1. `Collecting source data` - Data is available in a variety of structured/unstructured datasets.
+Pull a copy of the data from the original sources into a data repository.
+Extracting, integrating, and organizing data from disparate sources.
 Data acquisition from multiple sources.
 Data architecture from storing source data;

-2. `Storing data Layer` - Storing data for reliability and easy availability of data.
+2. `Storing data` - Raw data needs to get organized, cleaned up, optimized for access, and conform to compliances and standards enforced in the organization.
+Storing data for reliability and easy availability of data.
 Data stores for storage of processed data.
 Scalable systems.
 Ensuring data privacy, security, compliance, monitoring, backup, and recovery;

-3. `Business/Access Layer` - Making data available to users securely.
+3. `Business/Access data` - Business stakeholders, apps, programmers, analysts, and data science use cases all pulling data from the enterprise data repository.
+Making data available to users securely.
 APIs, services, and programs for retrieving data for end-users.
 User access through interfaces and dashboards.
 Checks and balances to ensure data security.

-4. `Processing data/Compute Layer` - Cleaning, transforming, and preparing data to make it usable.
+4. `Processing data/Compute` - Cleaning, transforming, and preparing data to make it usable.
 Distributed systems for processing data.
 Pipelines for extracting, transforming, and loading data.
 Solutions for safeguarding quality, privacy, and security of data.
 Performance optimization.
 Adherence to compliance guidelines.